-The executable may be described using the following fields, as well as build information fields (see Section 3.1.4).
+The executable may be described using the following fields, as well as build information fields (see Section 2.1.4, "Build information").

-main-is: filename (required) The name of the .hs or .lhs file containing the Main module.
-Note that it is the .hs filename that must be listed, even if that file is generated using a preprocessor.
-The source file must be relative to one of the directories listed in hs-source-dirs.
+main-is: filename (required)

+The name of the source file containing the Main module, relative to one of the directories listed in hs-source-dirs.